robertlupinek/rh-ex407/README.md

    `I am your page!`
 - [ ] Create a symlink to /mypage/ from /var/www/html/mypage
 - [ ] Ensure when you browse to any of the nodes in the webserver at `http://<webserver node>/mypage/` you get the text `I am your page!` and not anything else.
-- [ ] Create and copy a file to `/mypage/system-report` with the following content:
+- [ ] Create and copy a file to `/mypage/system-report` with the following contents:
 ```
 HOSTNAME: ???
 MEMORY MB: ???